MicrosoftDocs/azure-devops-docs/docs/report/powerbi/sample-boards-teamslicer.md

 ## Sample queries

-You will need to add an additional query to your Power BI report.
+You'll need to add an additional query to your Power BI report.
 The query below returns the mapping between Teams and Area Paths.

 #### [Power BI Query](#tab/powerbi/)